isabella232/kendo-react-animation/docs/fade/index.md

 ### componentDidFadeIn

-Called when a component is added to an existing Fade component and the animation is finished.
+The `componentDidFadeIn` hook is called when a component is added to an existing Fade component and the animation is now finished.

 ```html-preview
   <style>